lizhang101/Algorithm-DataStructure/Data Structures/readme.md

   - Pointer to right child

 - A Binary Tree can be traversed in two ways:
-  - Depth First Traversal: Inorder (Left-Root-Right), Preorder (Root-Left-Right) and Postoder (Left-Right-Root)
+  - Depth First Traversal:
+    - Inorder (Left-Root-Right).
+    - Preorder (Root-Left-Right).
+    - Postoder (Left-Right-Root).

   - Breadth First Traversal: Level Order Traversal

 - Use case